 Closing on a High Note

 Always inform your donors of how much you raised at the end of the Fund-A-Need.
 If you met or exceeded your fundraising goal, share and celebrate this information with your guests.
 If you fall a bit short of the goal, don’t forget to tell your supporters that the bidding will stay open for another 24 hours so they still have a chance to reach the target.
 Close your event by clapping and cheering to recognize the generosity of your donors.
 This should be a lively, fun, and inspiring event, so keep that energy up until you reach the finish line!

 These fund-a-need ideas are sure to make your event more fun and profitable.

 - Pick a captivating cause to raise funds for.
-By knowing your audience well, you’ll be able to decide on an impactful, profitable fund-a-need campaign idea.
+Knowing your audience well lets you decide on an impactful, profitable fund-a-need campaign idea.

 - Find an auctioneer or MC that specializes in Fund-A-Needs.
 You need someone who knows how to inspire a crowd, ask for donations, and succeed in getting them.